o-jill/washcrus/readme.md

 How to set up:
 1. Clone repo. or unzip WashCrus archive to certain path where is allowed to run CGI script.
 2. Edit ./config/mail.yaml.sample and save it as ./config/mail.yaml
-3. Change KEY in userinfofile.rb
+3. Change KEY in ./file/userinfofile.rb
 4. Run "bundle" to get required gems.
-5. Run "rake init" to generate db file and change some file/directory's permissions.
+5. Run "rake init" to generate db file and change some files/directories's permissions.
-6. Access washcrus.rb by your browser.
+6. Visit washcrus.rb by your browser.

 required "gem"s
 * bundler
   * jkf
   * mail
   * rake
+  * rspec